rangelife/one-second-dash/README.md

 ## to add a new dash button:

 plug in AD Yellow router

+either
+{
+    see if laptop can connect to "Sweepy Nothing"
+}
+..
+OR ..
+{
-plug LAN from laptop into port 1-4 go into config (http://192.168.1.252, admin/usual) change BOTH Wifi Names to Sweepy New Name, ensure channel 1, save, apply
+    plug LAN from laptop into port 1-4; set up LAN port as 192.168.1.0/24 static }

+go into config (http://192.168.1.252, admin/usual)
+change BOTH Wifi Names to Sweepy New Name, ensure channel 1, save, apply go to Wifi Security, unmask password and remember its password

 unplug.